2001 United Kingdom foot-and-mouth outbreak: Control measures

 A government notice on the 2001 UK foot and mouth disease outbreak.
 King's Sutton is in Northamptonshire, south of Banbury.

 By 16 March, the number of cases was at 240.
 Around the time, the Netherlands had a small outbreak, though the disease was contained by vaccination; the vaccinated animals would later be destroyed, in line with EU requirements on trading.

 David King was appointed to approach MAFF policy in a scientific manner, alongside Roy M. Anderson, an epidemiologist who had been modelling human diseases at Imperial College and was on the committee concerned with BSE.
 By the end of March the disease was at its height, with up to 50 new cases a day.

 In April, King announced that the disease was "totally under control".
 The effort to prevent the spread of the disease, which caused a complete ban of the sale of British pigs, sheep and cattle until the disease was confirmed eradicated, concentrated on a cull and then by burning all animals located near an infected farm.
 The complete halt on movement of livestock, cull, and extensive measures to prevent humans carrying the disease on their boots and clothing from one site to another, brought the disease under control during the summer.
 The culling required resources that were not immediately to hand.
 With about 80,000–93,000 animals per week being slaughtered, MAFF officials were assisted by units from the British Army commanded by Brigadier Alex Birtwistle, the local regional commander of 42 (North West) Brigade.
 From May to September, about five cases per day were reported.

+MAFF established six mass burial sites across the Britain.
+These were at Great Orton Airfield (Watchtree) in Cumbria - 466,312 carcasses, Throckmorton Airfield (Ridgeway Ground) in Worcestershire - 132,699 carcasses, in a landfill site at the former Widdrington opencast coal site in Northumberland - 133,772 carcasses, at the former opencast coal site at Tow Law in County Durham - 49,930 carcasses, at the Eppynt clay quarry in Powys - 18,000 carcasses, and within woodland at Birkshaw Forest in Dumfries & Galloway - 516,900 carcasses.
+A number of other mass burial sites were originally identified, but never put into use, these included sites at Penhesgyn landfill site on Anglesey, Chapman's Well landfill site in County Durham, and at Meeth in Devon.